14 Best and Worst Tokyo Places to Visit: Is Tokyo Worth Visiting?

 For a little 1-hour long hike and the best views of Mt.
 Fuji (if the clouds are playing ball), take the purple trail at Mt.
 Mitsutoge.

-Check out the pirate boats on Lake Ashi, and don't miss Chureito Pagoda viewpoint.
+Check out the pirate boats on Lake Ashi, and don't miss the Chureito Pagoda viewpoint.
 It's that iconic red pagoda with Fuji in the backdrop—you know, the one that screams "Japan" in every photo.
 It’s not as amazing as Instagram wants it to look, but it’s nice.

 For a touch of adventure, the Owakudani Valley, with its steaming vents and volcanic landscapes, offers a stark contrast to the serene beauty of Fuji.
 It's a reminder that this tranquil giant is very much alive (and smelly!).

 Getting to Mt.
 Fuji from Tokyo is a breeze.
 The drive to Hakone takes 1.5 hours from central Tokyo.
-If you’re going by train, you’ll need to make at least one transfer and it’ll take you at least 2 hours.
+If you’re going by train, you’ll need to make at least one transfer, and it’ll take you at least 2 hours.
 Drive, I tell ya!

 Tourists at Hakone in Tokyo